Pprave1/MechaCar_Statistical_Analysis/README.md

  ## Deliverable 3
  ## T-Tests on Suspension Coils

-### The overall manufacturing  of Lot1 and Lot2  shows a normal distribution as shown below,that is  p>0.05, cannot reject null hypothesis (i.e., mean = 1500).
+### The overall manufacturing  of Lot1 and Lot2  shows a normal distribution as shown below in corrected_code image,that is  p>0.05, cannot reject null hypothesis (i.e., mean = 1500).
 ### However,Lot 3  p<0.05 reject null hypothesis and that dataset is not statistically similar.